hashmateteam/laravel-restapi-boilerplate/README.md

+## About improvement-branch
+Working on exceptions in JSON and other stuff related to generating response

 ## About Laravel-RESTAPI-Boilerplate

 Laravel-RESTAPI-Boilerplate is the repository for developers to easily create their project with pre-installed Laravel-Passport authenication for default class "User" that laravel makes on first intialization of any new project.